paul-hammant/tbd/content/monorepos/index.md

 Or you could "hack it" and rewrite your pom.xml files after every expansion or contraction{{< ext url="http://paulhammant.com/2017/01/27/maven-in-a-google-style-monorepo/" >}}.

+## If you decide you do not want to do a Monorepo

+Then repository separation should be **no more fine grained** than thing that have separate deployment cadence.

+With micro services you traditionally get exactly that: a deployable micro service in its own repository.
+There is no reason why hundreds of microservices couldn't be in the same monorepo, but the microservices community has promoted the one repo per microservice for a while now.

 # References elsewhere

 <a id="showHideRefs" href="javascript:toggleRefs();">show references</a>